davidcana/Zcrud/README.md

     * Makes it easy to use defined buttons (submit, cancel, ...) and to add custom.
     * Built-in support of validation of forms using [standard HTML form validation](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Forms/Form_validation).
 Exposes some events to enable custom validation without using it.
     * Undo/redo support.
 * All tables and forms are created using templates.
-It is also possible to use customized templates.
+It is also possible to customize the templates.
 The template engine is [ZPT-JS](https://github.com/davidcana/ZPT-JS).
 * Pretty messages and confirm questions using [Sweetalert](https://sweetalert.js.org) (by default).
 It is easy to replace it by any other API or function.
 * Only client-side: any server side technology can work with ZCrud.
 * Built-in support for english and spanish (full I18n and L10n support).
 Other languages can be added easily.
 * All HTML code is valid (w3c compliant).
 It works on all common browsers.
+* It also works as a [zzDOM plugin](https://github.com/davidcana/zzDOM).

 ## Installation